20th Television: TCF Television Productions (1949–58)

 20th Century Fox Television was originally formed in 1949 by 20th Century-Fox as other studios were branching out into television production.
 The company was known as TCF Television Productions, Inc. from its inception until 1958.
 Its first television series was Crusade in Europe, which was produced for ABC.

-In 1955, Fox intended to set up a television film subsidiary on the company's Western Avenue lot in Hollywood, but it never materialized.
+In 1955, Fox converted the company's Western Avenue lot in Hollywood as a facility for primarily television production.
+Shows such as The Many Loves of Dobie Gillis and Perry Mason were filmed on this lot, before it was demolished in 1971.

 Fox did not produce another television show until 1955, when it launched its very first series, The 20th Century-Fox Hour on CBS, after the success of ABC's hit show Disneyland.
 In 1956, Fox sold its second show to CBS, My Friend Flicka, which is based on the Flicka film series.

 Later that year, Irving Asher, who was a very successful film producer, was made general manager of TCF Television Productions.
 In 1956, Fox sold the Broken Arrow television project, which is based on the 1950 film of the same name, to ABC.

 In 1957, Fox cemented a pact with National Telefilm Associates (NTA) to produce How to Marry a Millionaire, which was based on the 1953 film of the same name, and Man Without a Gun.
 NTA served as distributor of the series, which were to play on the NTA Film Network.